jamfurell/Wayfarer/README.md

 ### Future development/enhancements
 Potential future improvements would be to add more styling to add more design and stylign to some pages.
 We would also work on creating a search feature for all the profiles registered with wayfarer.

+### Accomplishments
+We are excited to share that we used the Teleport API to fetch and seed our data with all the city's information like their name, country, picture, and photgrapher name.
+Designwi we were able to build a responsive design, get the pages to display like our original wireframes, and create an original brand logo.

 ## About Us
 We are two Software Engineers from General Assembly's Software Engineering Immersive course.